meilar/bob-barkers/README.md

 ## Known Issues
-* Does not always correctly identify when price has gone over
-* Does not return 0 when price is recognized as over - "You got points" -> "You got 0 points"
-* Only able to make 12 calls in Tools & Home Improvement
-* If down to one heart and make an overestimate guess, lose page does not show and player can keep going
 * Accepts 0 and negative numbers

 ## Acknowledgements

-Thank you to my partner, Alex, for support in all ways.
-Thank you to my parents for encouraging technology exploration, even when resources were scarce.
-Thank you to the Kohlenberg Foundation for {CHANGE ME}.
+- Thank you to my boyfriend Alex for support in all ways, to my parents Eric and Socorro for encouraging technology exploration, even when resources were scarce, and to the Kohlenbergs, for making it possible for me to attend this program this year. - Matt
+- Thank you to my Mom and Dad, who have supported me through everything and encouraged me. - Mikah
+- Thanks to my family for supporting me through Epicodus! - Josh
+- I'm grateful to my spouse and friends for encouraging me to enroll at Epicodus. - Kevin